WeblateOrg/weblate/docs/admin/projects.rst

 gettext domains, or parts of Android apps), you might want to import them automatically.
-This can either be achieved from the command-line by using :djadmin:`import_project` or :djadmin:`import_json`, or by installing the :ref:`addon-weblate.discovery.discovery` addon.
+This can either be achieved from the command-line by using :djadmin:`import_project` or :djadmin:`import_json`, or by installing the :ref:`addon-weblate.discovery.discovery` add-on.

-To use the addon, you first need to create a component for one translation file (choose the one that is the least likely to be renamed or removed in future), and install the addon on this component.
+To use the add-on, you first need to create a component for one translation file (choose the one that is the least likely to be renamed or removed in future), and install the add-on on this component.

 For the management commands, you need to create a project which will contain all components and then run :djadmin:`import_project` or